-As interim president, Dr. Fritz leads the University of Nebraska and its four campuses.
-She is the university's chief executive officer and reports to the Board of Regents, who are elected to govern the university.
+As interim president, Dr. Fritz led the University of Nebraska and its four campuses.
+She served as the university's chief executive officer and reported to the Board of Regents, who are elected to govern the university.

 “The President is the spokesperson of the University as a statewide institution.”

-The interim president is responsible for university administration, operation and implementing Board policies and goals—and works with the university’s campus chancellors and vice presidents to do so.
-She also provides educational leadership, direction and strategy to the university.
+The president is responsible for university administration, operation and implementing Board policies and goals—and works with the university’s campus chancellors and vice presidents to do so.
+They also provide educational leadership, direction and strategy to the university.

 Interim Presidential Biography